thordreier/VersionNumber/FUNCTIONS.md

 DESCRIPTION
     Calculates the next version number.
-It tries to keep the same number of digits in output as in input.
+    It tries to keep the same number of digits in output as in input (unless -Trim is set).
     It returns [System.Version] that can easily be converted to string (see examples)

     The list of approved verbs in PowerShell really should include somthing like "Caluclate"!